 No, No , No!!
 We cannot stress this enough!
 We are forever receiving enquiries from people, innocently believing that if they name another person they can escape punishment!
 They’ve heard stories from a friend of a friend of a friend who never heard anything back from it so surely it must work?

-Wondering what exactly perverting the course of justice is?
+Wondering what exactly perverting the course of justice (Driving Offence) is?
 The offence of Perverting the Course of Justice is committed when an accused: does an act or series of acts; which has or have a tendency to pervert; and which is or are intended to pervert; the course of public justice.

-The offence is contrary to common law and triable only on indictment meaning that it can only be heard in the Crown Court.
+The offence is contrary to common law and triable only on indictment, meaning that it can only be heard in the Crown Court.
 It carries a maximum penalty of life imprisonment and/or a fine.
 The course of justice must be in existence at the time of the act(s).
 The course of justice starts when: an event has occurred, from which it can reasonably be expected that an investigation will follow; investigations which could/might bring proceedings have actually started; or proceedings have started or are about to start.

 You may well have seen newspaper articles about well-known MPs who have been prosecuted for perverting the course of justice, all because they thought they could escape a speeding offence!!
 It is not worth it.